twisteroidambassador/detour-proxy-advance/README.md

 - `persistent.txt` contains host names / IP addresses that should always use a certain connection method.
 See the provided file for examples and comments.
 - `state.csv` stores information learned about censored sites.

-Run the script with the appropriate arguments, set your browser to use a SOCKS5 proxy at 127.0.0.1:1080 or whatever address:port specified using `--bind` and `--bind-port` arguments, and browse away.
+Run the script with the appropriate arguments, set your browser to use a SOCKS5 / SOCKS4A proxy at 127.0.0.1:1080 or whatever address:port specified using `--bind` and `--bind-port` arguments, and browse away.

+Note: the client software must be configured to send the host name to the proxy, instead of resolving the host name and sending the IP address to the proxy.
+For example, in Firefox, "Proxy DNS when using SOCKS v5" must be turned on.
+If in doubt, turn on "`--verbose`" and observe the logging output.

 ### If a convenient uncensored DNS server is not available

 The script is now able to use a DNS server through the upstream proxy natively, without 3rd-party tools.
-If none of the DNS-related command line arguments are specified, the script will use the configured upstream proxy to reach CloudFlare's public DNS service (1.1.1.1) and use that.
+If none of the DNS-related command line arguments are specified, the script will use the configured upstream proxy to reach CloudFlare's public DNS service (1dot1dot1dot1.cloudflare-dns.com, more commonly known as 1.1.1.1) and use that.
 With DNS TCP pipelining, the overhead should be minimized.

 ## Future plans